4d-for-ios/4D-Mobile-App-Server-old/Documentation/Classes/PushNotification.md

 ```4d
 $authKey:=File("/path_to_p8_file/AuthKey_XXXYYY.p8")  // AuthKey file
-$authKeyId=AuthKey_XXXYYY  // is the second part of the AuthKey filename
+$authKeyId=XXXYYY  // is the second part of the AuthKey filename
 $teamId=TEAM123456  // is the team related to the AuthKey file
 ```